maxbates/cogeneration/doc/multimers.md

 - Interpolant
     - Noise
-        - [ ] Introduce harmonic prior for translations
+        - [x] Introduce harmonic prior for translations
-            - [ ] option for single gaussian, or harmonic prior
+            - [x] option for single gaussian, or harmonic prior
-            - [ ] `cfg.interpolant.trans.noise_type`: “gaussian” vs “harmonic” (once implement alternative like harmonic prior)
+            - [x] `cfg.interpolant.trans.noise_type`: “gaussian” vs “harmonic” (once implement alternative like harmonic prior)
+       - [x] update interpolant if stochastic for sampling and training to use correct prior
+       - [x] confirm stochastic paths still reasonable
     - Batch OT
-        - [ ] Do we need to make updates to OT implementation to support multiple chains
+        - [x] Do we need to make updates to OT implementation to support multiple chains
             - Currently, cost depends on positions, everything is a monomer
             - If use harmonic prior, `chain_idx` will vary between samples, not really meaningful to swap within batch
+               - However, we are just aligning residue positions 1-to-1, chain_idx not explicitly important
+            - Maybe a multimer will just fall through with different point clouds esp if harmonic
+            - But may want to be explicit, and only center + align
+        - [x] enable center + align without batch OT
     - Sample
         - [x] Require passing in `chain_idx` and `res_idx` so don't default to `torch.ones()`